beansai/beans-tutorials/beans-route/get-route-paths/README.md

 }
 ```

-## Change the Sequence of the Stops
+## Different Sequence of Stops

 ![sequence-2](images/sequence-2.png)

-Now, let's switch the first and the last stop and see the difference.
+Now, let's switch the sequence of first and last stop and see the difference.

 **Request**